nguyennt-fpt/ecs-fargate-microserviecs/README.md

 # AWS ECS Fargate Microservices Infrastructure

-This project provides infrastructure as code (IaC) to deploy microservices applications on AWS ECS Fargate with supporting services like RDS, ElastiCache, WAF, and monitoring.
+This project provides infrastructure as code (IaC) to deploy microservices applications on AWS ECS Fargate with supporting services like RDS, WAF, and monitoring.

 ## 🏗️ Architecture